Toxic Waste Treatment

 Education training on the handling of toxic and hazardous substances

-Since the use of Pesticides and Herbicides is not permitted within the campus and toxic E-waste, the primary sources of toxic waste at National Chiayi University come from chemical properties (including heavy metals), solvents and hazardous biological waste from laboratory experiments.
+Since Pesticides and Herbicides are not permitted within the campus and toxic E-waste, the primary sources of toxic waste at National Chiayi University come from chemical properties (including heavy metals), solvents, and hazardous biological waste from laboratory experiments.
 Regarding radiation sources, National Chiayi University has a total of 7 X-ray machines used for teaching and research purposes.
-All of them are inspected and maintained annually and decommissioned in accordance with the regulations of the Atomic Energy Council (AEC).
+All of them are inspected and maintained annually and decommissioned by the regulations of the Atomic Energy Council (AEC).

-The Treatment of toxic waste at NCYU described as follows:
+The Treatment of toxic waste at NCYU is described as follows:

-NCYU's policy on Toxic Waste Collection/Removal is in line with national and international standards.
+NCYU's Toxic Waste Collection/Removal policy aligns with national and international standards.

-Submitted a waste removal plan to local authorities.
+A waste removal plan was submitted to local authorities.

 Regular Audits: Each semester, we undergo inspections from the Municipal Environmental Protection Bureau as well as internal control audits within the University.

-Emergency Response Plans: Establish an emergency notification procedure to promptly address toxic material/waste incidents when they occur.
+Emergency Response Plans: Establish an emergency notification procedure to address toxic material/waste incidents when they occur promptly.

-Waste generated by units/labs is collected, labeled, and stored specific containers, the liquid stored in 20-liter HDPE containers.
+Waste generated by units/labs is collected, labeled, and stored in specific containers; the liquid is stored in 20-liter HDPE containers.

 Strict adherence to the "CHEMICAL COMPATIBILITY CHART" ensures no harmful chemical reactions.